-U.S. counsel to certain noteholders holding a majority of notes issued by Mood Media Corporation, a leading global provider of in-store media and marketing services with $650 million in funded debt obligations, in connection with a comprehensive debt and equity restructuring through proceedings in Canada and the United States.
+U.S. counsel to certain noteholders holding a majority of notes issued by Mood Media, a leading global provider of in-store media and marketing services with $650 million in funded debt obligations, in a comprehensive debt and equity restructuring through proceedings in Canada and the United States.

 Pacific Exploration’s Cross-border Restructuring

-U.S. counsel to the ad hoc committee of senior noteholders of Pacific Exploration and Production and certain debtor-in-possession financing providers in connection with the cross-border restructuring of the company’s approximately $5 billion of debt obligations through proceedings commenced in Canada, the United States and Colombia.
+U.S. counsel to the ad hoc committee of senior noteholders of Pacific Exploration and Production (n/k/a Frontera Energy), an oil and gas exploration company, and certain debtor-in-possession financing providers in the cross-border restructuring of the company’s approximately $5 billion of debt obligations through proceedings commenced in Canada, the United States and Colombia.

 Billabong’s Cross-border Recapitalization

-Centerbridge Partners, L.P. and Oaktree Capital Management, L.P. in connection with a term loan and stock purchase to recapitalize Billabong International Limited, a public corporation organized in Australia that specializes in the sale of apparel and accessories related to skateboarding and surfing.
+Centerbridge Partners and Oaktree Capital Management in connection with a term loan and stock purchase to recapitalize Billabong, a public corporation organized in Australia that specializes in the sale of apparel and accessories related to skateboarding and surfing.